Thought leaders are the influencers of the business world. Right? Then you’re probably curious how to become a thought leader in your industry.

 Ksawery started to see companies who wanted to position themselves as thought leaders in their respective areas, by offering maturity assessments.

-I was blown away by that experience.
-We could do the maturity of our product management practice and compare against 1000 responses from across the globe.
-The score indicated how well we were doing against others and highlighted our problem areas.
+I was blown away by these experiences.
+We could check the maturity of our product management practice and compare against 1000 responses from across the globe.
+The score indicated how well we were doing against others, and highlighted our problem areas.
 I was blown away by what it told us and what conversations it started.
 And that was the experience that led me to believe that we should have something similar.”

 Ksawery notes that they have a disruptive product.
 The problem with disruptive products, especially if you are creating something completely new, is that many people don’t recognize what you’re selling, yet.
 They are not searching for specific terms or product features, because they don’t know what the options are.

 Ksawery: “There is a bit of education that needs to take place before your product achieves that mainstream recognition, like ‘Oh, that thing.
 Yes, we need that!’